What is the best baby scale to weigh your baby?

 Cons: More expensive

 The Ultrababy scale is a larger size scale which can weigh up to 55lbs.
 You can change the measurements between lbs, oz, and kg to suit your preference.
-You can use a mains power plug with this baby scale, so no need to rely on battery power which can cause inaccuracy with weight.
+You can use a mains power plug with this baby scale, so no need to rely on battery power which can cause inaccuracy in weight.
 It’s surprisingly lightweight and portable for its size.
 If you struggle with digital reading, it comes with a blue backlight which makes it very clear to read.

 Who may use scales?